-By far, the most common abnormal movement is Tremor.
+But, by far, the most common abnormal movement is Tremor, as described above.
 When a person says that he/she has shaking of the hands 9 times out of 10, this shaking is a Tremor.
 In this article, we will be discussing only about Tremor.

 Which diseases can cause tremor?

 This by far, is the most important question in this article.
 There are many diseases that can cause tremor.
 The two most important diseases or types of tremor are Parkinson’s disease and Essential Tremor.
 There are other types of tremor, such as dystonic tremor and rubral tremor – but let us not discuss these relatively uncommon causes at this point.

 - Essential tremor: Essential tremor is more common.
 This is an inherited disorder.
 In contrast to Parkinson’s disease there is shaking of both sides of the body, usually both hands and sometimes the voice.
 It increases when you try to do something, especially something which requires fine movements like typing, writing or knitting.

 The shaking caused by essential tremor can increase when you are under stress/anxiety or if you drink too much tea, coffee or caffeinated drinks.
 There is a peculiar, amusing aspect to essential tremor – It decreases dramatically after you ingest a very moderate quantity of alcohol.